adobe-apiplatform/umapi-documentation/en/api/user.md

 _please note that all of the above headers are strings_

 #### __Examples__
-<a name="getUsersExample" class="api-ref-subtitle">Response returning three users with different group membership and administrative rights:</a>
+<a name="getUsersRESTExample" class="api-ref-subtitle">Response returning three users with different group membership and administrative rights:</a>
 ```json
 [
     {